isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 #### **Tech@Shopee: Coding for Youths**

 **Shopee** provides opportunities for youths from low-income families who are keen on learning coding.
 During the 3-hour workshop, volunteer trainers will inspire and teach youths to code and understand the importance of coding.
-The workshop will begin with an introduction to Coding and Python, followed by hands-on acitivities with Python, creating a Chatbot and lastly, a Q&A session.

-The workshops are customized to incorporate practical elements whereby participants have the opportunity to create and build real-world solutions to real problems.
+The workshop will begin with an introduction to Coding and Python, followed by hands-on acitivities with Python and creating a Chatbot.
+These workshops are customized to incorporate practical elements whereby participants have the opportunity to create and build real-world solutions to real problems.